 Aims and Objectives and History of Planet Egypt

 Oriental Dance, in all its forms has now become incredibly popular in the UK.
 Unfortunately, the stereotype of "Belly Dancer", still persists although there are now many amazing dancers who are inspiring a new generation of students.
+Equally there have been many innovations with the dance too!

 The only place to see good dancers seems to be in expensive clubs, many of which have been steadily closing over the last 5-10 years, or at far flung haflas and occasional theatre productions.
 Theatre productions cost more than £1,000 to stage-even when dancers are contributing their time for free-including rehearsals.So there are huge risks to theatre productions.